-Allianz Stadium (traditionally known as the Sydney Football Stadium) was a rectangular stadium situated next to the Sydney Cricket Ground.
+The old Sydney Football Stadium (commercially known as Allianz Stadium when it closed), was a rectangular stadium situated next to the Sydney Cricket Ground.
 It hosted its last event September 2018 and the stadium was demolished in 2019.
-The new world-class Sydney Football Stadium will be built on the site of the old stadium and is expected to open in early 2022.
+The venue is being replaced by a brand new world-class Sydney Football Stadium, currently under construction on the site of the old stadium and is expected to open in mid/late 2022.

 The Sydney Football Stadium opened in 1988 to much acclaim for its wave-like structure.
 However the roof can cause issues when it rains with it not covering the majority of seating on level 1.
 From its opening, the stadium was the home of Rugby League, however Grand Final's were transferred to the larger Olympic Stadium at Homebush when it opened in 1999.